Page navigation

 Reflection on activities

-In spite of the additional challenges that first-degree graduates with disabilities may face when looking for employment, two thirds (65.4%) managed to find full or part-time employment fifteen months after graduation, half (50.4%) of which were working in professional-level jobs.
+In spite of the additional challenges that first-degree graduates with disabilities may face when looking for employment, two thirds (65.4%) managed to find full or part-time employment fifteen months after graduation, the majority (72.5%) of which were working in professional-level jobs.
 In addition, 62.6% of those in employment either agreed or strongly agreed with the statement 'I am utilising what I learnt during my studies in my current work'.
 They were also asked if their current work was meaningful, a question to which the majority (81.8%) responded affirmatively; and finally, nearly three quarters (73.0%) indicated that their work fits with their future plans.5

 These findings suggest that, even though graduates with disabilities face barriers that others do not when trying to transition from higher education to employment, when they do find employment the majority of these graduates are not only using the skills that they acquired during their studies but are also working in meaningful roles that fit into their career plans 15 months after graduation.